 METRO Green Line trains charge the same fares as the METRO Blue Line and operate 24 hours a day, seven days a week.
 Trips operate every 10 minutes throughout the day, every 10-15 minutes evenings and every 30-60 minutes overnight.

-Look for buses marked “Free Ride” and pay no fare when boarding along Nicollet Mall.
-You’ll have an easy ride between the Convention Center and the Blue line.
-Your ride is green, too -- only hybrid buses operate on Nicollet Mall.
+Look for buses marked “Free Ride” and pay no fare when boarding along Marquette and 3rd Avenues.
+You’ll have an easy ride between the Convention Center and the METRO Blue and Green lines on 5th Street.